Samantha Urbani: Political views and performance style

 Urbani is outspoken in interviews as well as onstage on topics of equality, race, sexuality, gender, identity politics, and the destigmatization of mental illness.

 She has been an outspoken critic of police brutality, contributing to rallies and events, as well as wearing homemade clothing bearing statements against systemic police violence during performances.

 Urbani has been known to regularly call out sexual harassers during her shows and to perform topless as a function of comfort.
 She explained her philosophy on gendered double standards in reference to a gig in Texas as follows, "It was over 100 degrees – that’s inhumane!
 Guys started taking their shirts off, and I remember being like, 'Fuck it, take your clothes off.'
 Then I [thought], 'I’m being a hypocrite.
 Why do I feel afraid?'
 Because people tell us that we’re victims, or that there are predators.
 Yes, that’s true, but I created this show, I created this community, let me feel safe in my own space.
 Taking [my] clothes off wasn’t meant to be a statement, but I knew there would be a reaction, but it was a natural thing, to be comfortable."

 Urbani's performance style, solo and with Friends, is typified by a strong sense of audience participation, stating: "I make sure to get involved in the audience at every show, because I think sometimes people need that straight-forward confrontation to loosen up and dance around.
 Usually people react well and are having fun by the middle of the set.
 That's what I want people to do, to let go of the macro self-awareness."

 Urbani's versatile vocal style has been compared to Black Francis and Mariah Carey.

+Personal life

+From 2019 to 2024, Urbani was in a relationship with Nick Robinson.